hxu-hms/jekyll-tutorial/docs/faq.md

 ![choose license screenshot](./images/choose-license.png)

-Most software/code-related work product of LSP and HiTS are released under the MIT license.
-To learn more about different types of licenses, [Creative Commons](https://creativecommons.org/)(https://creativecommons.org/) is a great resrouce.
+Most software/code-related work product of LSP and HiTS are released under the [MIT license](https://choosealicense.com/licenses/mit/).
+Another type of commonly used licenses is the Creative Commons licenses, which you can read about on the [Creative Common website](https://creativecommons.org/about/cclicenses/) (https://creativecommons.org/about/cclicenses/).
+Finally, [Choose a License](https://choosealicense.com/) (https://www.choosealicense.com) is a helpful resource to learn about available license templates and choose a license based on your situation.

 To add a new license to your repository, you can add a new file titled `LICENSE` on GitHub.
-You will be prompted to choose from a list of license templates as well.
+You will be prompted to choose from a list of license templates.